-Every family is required to participate in our annual Swim-a-Thon fundraiser.
+Every family is required to participate and raise a minimum of $150.00 in our annual Swim-a-Thon fundraiser.

 Always make sure your swimmer arrives on time for meet warm-ups, which are mandatory.

 Event line-ups are at the coaches’ discretion.
-Every effort is made to ensure your child swims her best strokes.
-If a swimmer is scheduled in an event, she is expected to swim that event without complaints.
+Every effort is made to ensure your child swims their best strokes.
+If a swimmer is scheduled in an event, he/she is expected to swim that event without complaints.
 Changes are rarely made to meet entries on the day of a swim meet.
-We ask that you honor and respect the coaches’ decisions by ensuring your child swims her scheduled events.
+We ask that you honor and respect the coaches’ decisions by ensuring your child swims their scheduled events.

-Individual swimmers earn relay positions, based on attendance, attitude, improvement, and speed.
+swimmers earn relay positions, based on attendance, attitude, improvement,

-Any swimmer whose behavior is deemed detrimental to him/herself, the team, or others may face suspension from the team.
-Coaches, at any time, can dismiss a swimmer from a practice or meet for being a disruptive influence.
+Any swimmer whose behavior is deemed detrimental to himself/herself, the team, or others may face suspension from the team.
+Coaches can dismiss a swimmer from a practice or meet for being a disruptive influence at any time.

 During practice, all non-swimmers are asked to: